I’m sure you’ve heard the saying, “not all those who wander are lost”.

 About a year ago, I was quickly approaching graduation and I was beyond lost.

 I had absolutely no clue what I wanted to do.
 I had no job.
 No job prospects.
 No boyfriend.
 And no idea where my life was going.
 I had friends landing their dream jobs.
 I knew people getting engaged and married.
 A lot of my friends were moving to new cities.
 And I seemed to be standing still with no idea which way to go.
 I was lost.
 Nothing, besides my family, was holding me back (which sounds cool, but is actually terrifying).
 So I chose to move abroad to teach English and it has been, without a doubt, the best decision I have ever made.

-A year later and, honestly, I am still a little lost.
+A year later and, honestly, I am still feeling lost.
 I still don’t really know what I want to do with my life.
-I still don’t know where I’ll be in a few months.
-I still don’t have a boyfriend (shocker).
+I’m not sure where I’ll be in a few months.
+And I still don’t have a boyfriend (shocker).
 But I have learned more about myself in the last 6 months than I think I did all of college.
-I have learned what I don’t want to do.
-I have learned where I don’t want my life to go.
+I’ve learned what I don’t want to do.
+I know where I don’t want my life to go.
 And I know that I am that much closer to figuring out what path I want to take.

 If you’re anything like me, the future stresses you out.

 The not knowing.
 The possibility of failing.
 All of it.
 I think we put so much pressure on ourselves to make a plan, that we sometimes forget that a perfect plan has already been made.
 Your plan, my plan, was all written long ago.
 Probably before you or me even existed.
 He had a plan for us.
 He still does, and He always will.
 So stop worrying about being lost.
 Stop worrying about your next destination.
 Stop worrying about your next job or your next relationship or your next promotion.
 Because those things have already been written by the Lord, Jesus Christ.